-1. The Chair of the SCHB will notify the students of the date, time and location of the hearing.
+1. The Chair of the SCHB will notify the students by email and campus mail of the date, time and location of the hearing.
 This notification will be at least 72 hours prior to the hearing.

 2. The accuser and the accused student shall each be entitled to have one advisor appear with them at the hearing.
 This advisor must be a member of the student body, faculty, or staff of the University.
 If a student elects to have an advisor, it is his/her responsibility to locate an advisor.
 Students are requested to contact the Chair about the identity of their advisor at least one day prior to the hearing.
 The advisor does not play an active role in the hearing, nor may s/he serve as a witness.
 The role of the advisor shall be to: